Five takeaways from Trump's trip to the G-20

 HAMBURG, Germany — President Donald Trump's G-20 trip was dominated by news of his "very robust" first meeting with Russian President Vladimir Putin — but other critical issues hinged on his ability to maneuver through diplomatic channels.

-But the international trip played better than that Brussels stop, according to Jamie Fly, a senior fellow with the German Marshall Fund, and Trump seemed to have "navigated some of the differences that everyone knew would exist with the Europeans."
+But this international trip played better than that previous stop in Brussels, according to Jamie Fly, a senior fellow with the German Marshall Fund.
+Trump seemed to have "navigated some of the differences that everyone knew would exist with the Europeans," Fly said.

 1. Trump continued to pressure China for help with North Korea.

-Tensions over North Korea were already high before the G-20, with urgency for a resolution over how to handle the isolated nation renewed after an intercontinental ballistic missile test earlier in the week.
+Tensions over North Korea were already high before the G-20, with urgency for a resolution over how to rein in the isolated nation renewed after an intercontinental ballistic missile test earlier in the week.

 "Something has to be done about it," Trump reiterated at the start of a bilateral meeting with Chinese President Xi Jinping on Saturday, adding that he appreciates what's been done by China regarding North Korea.

-That's a new tone from the one Trump took days earlier, chastising China for growing their trade relations with the regime of Kim Jong Un.
+That's a new tone from the one Trump took days earlier, chastising China for growing its trade relations with the regime of Kim Jong Un.

 "So much for China working with us – but we had to give it a try!"
 Trump tweeted Wednesday.